Learn about actual and potential costs

 Buyers should request that vendors specify the cost of training and maintenance fees.

-Buyers should select vendors based on their ability to meet the desired features requested in the RFP.
+Buyers should select vendors based on their ability to meet the desired criteria requested in the RFP.

 Buyers should select vendors that provide regular feature updates.